Global 200 Ecoregions

 - Endemism

-- Taxonomic uniqueness (e.g., unique genera or families, relict taxa or communities, primitive lineages)
+- Taxonomic uniqueness (e.g. unique genera of families, relict taxa or communities, primitive lineages)

 - Global rarity of major habitat type